mimi-tech/flutter_country_state/README.md

 # flutter_country_state

-A customizable Flutter package that displays all countries with there respective states.
+A customizable Flutter package for all platforms that displays all countries with there respective states.